How do I learn Molecular Ecology?

 The 'Evolution' of one specimen

-* Currently I am invoved in a project funded by the European Union (Marie Curie Actions - IOF) to investigate the effect of cultural eutrophication from freshwater lakes (human population growth, adition of fertilizer, cut down of trees...) on the genetic compositioin and physiology of those inhabiting species.
+* Currently I am invoved in a project funded by the European Union (Marie Curie Actions - IOF) to investigate the effect of cultural eutrophication on freshwater lakes (human population growth, adition of fertilizer, cut down of trees...) on the genetic compositioin and physiology of those inhabiting species.
 By using the waterflea Daphnia as model organism, we are analysing those genetic changes caused due to environmental changes, mainly by the high level of Phosphorous in the lakes and its potential adaptation to the new environment.

 During last few years I have also studied the evolutionary implications of diapausing